All My Life (1966 film): Release

 The film was released in 1966 and distributed through Canyon Cinema, a cooperative co-founded by Baillie.
 When a new internegative was created in 1989, retaining the film's vibrant colors was a key concern.
 The Kodak 7390 stock that Baillie had used for his prints was no longer available, and to replicate the intense red hues of the flowers, preservationists decided against the cyan correction typically used when transferring to the lower-contrast Kodak 7389.
 It is now part of Anthology Film Archives' Essential Cinema Repertory collection.
 A digital transfer was made for All My Life's home release in 2013, in a DVD collection of some of Baillie's work.

-Reception
+Reception and legacy

 Film critic Manohla Dargis called All My Life "one of the most perfect films that I've ever seen".
 P. Adams Sitney identified it as an early example of what he termed structural film, in particular for its monomorphic form and its emphasis on the mechanics of filmmaking tools.
 Filmmaker Chris Welsby remarked that "it has taken me, quite literally, all my life so far to truly appreciate the simple elegant beauty of this cinematic gem.
 There is nothing in the film that could be changed for the better."
 Phil Solomon called it "one of the great works of film art".

 Filmmaker Laida Lertxundi cited the camera movement in All My Life as an influence on her 2009 film My Tears Are Dry.